-6 July 2018 — South Korea has been known as a rapidly growing prosperous economy, home to global conglomerates called chaebols.
-However, the actual opportunities and challenges of the South Korean market remain unknown to most foreign companies.
-Here we discuss recent developments in the South Korean economy, and what it means in terms of opportunities for market entry.
+15 July 2020 — South Korea has been known as a rapidly growing prosperous economy, home to global conglomerates called chaebols.
+However, actual opportunities and challenges of the South Korean market remain unknown to most foreign companies.
+Here we discuss recent developments in the South Korean economy, and what they mean in terms of opportunities for market entry.

 18 September 2017 — In a world of continuous change, companies should turn market pressure into a change capability that becomes a competitive advantage.
 Appointing a chief transformation officer to comprehensively lead change itself is a solution.

 3 October 2018 — Corporations must increasingly be agile and timely decisions are critical to initiate changes.
 Complex organizational structures, management by consensus and unstructured decision-making processes hinder agility in decision-making.

 30 March 2016 — Low productivity is the main challenge facing Southeast Asian economies.
 There is a macroeconomic imperative to boost productivity but implementation is difficult.
 In this article, we address automation, efficiency and human capital development as key new business development areas in the region.

 11 August 2020 — In this article, we analyze the success of Korean government’s immediate responses and make recommendations for Korean companies to leverage the crisis as an opportunity and fully utilize their potential.